andrianmarinov/slackware/MLED-14.0/README.txt

   # ./MLED.SlackBuild

-This master build takes care of:
+This master build parses the 'Packages.txt' file and takes care of:

   1. downloading all sources;